muschellij2/gcite/cran-comments.md

 * This is a new release.

 ---
-Fixing the \link issues with packages and bug fixes.
+Fixing the \link issues with packages and removed LazyData and bug fixes.